itye-msft/helm-json-output/README.md

 # helm json plugin
-Converts helm's output to be in json format
+Formats the output of helm commands to json.

 Works for commands: `install`, `status`